 \section{Abstract}

-{The accurate modeling of semiconductor devices plays a critical role in the development of new technology nodes and next-generation devices.
-Semiconductor device designers largely rely on advanced simulation software to solve the drift-diffusion equations, a coupled system of nonlinear partial differential equations that describe carrier transport in semiconductor devices.
-While these tools perform well for forward modeling, they are not suitable to address inverse problems, for example, determining doping profiles, material, and geometrical parameters given a desired device performance.
-Meanwhile, physics-informed neural networks (PINNs) have grown in popularity in recent years thanks to their ability to efficiently and accurately solve inverse problems at minimal computational cost compared to forward problems.
-In this study, we introduce the Drift-Diffusion Network (DDNet), a unified physics-informed deep learning solver for the forward and inverse mesh-free solutions of the drift-diffusion equations of semiconductor device modeling.
-Using prototypical device configurations in one- and two spatial dimensions, we show that DDNet achieves low absolute and relative error compared to traditional simulation software while additionally solving user-defined inverse problems with minimal computational overhead.
-We expect that DDNet will benefit semiconductor device modeling by facilitating exploration and discovery of novel device structures across comprehensive parameter sets in a fully automated way.}
+{ The accurate modeling of semiconductor devices plays a critical role in the development of new technology nodes and next-generation devices.
+Semiconductor device designers largely rely on advanced simulation software to solve drift-diffusion equations, a coupled system of non-linear partial differential equations that describe carrier transport in semiconductor devices.
+Although these tools perform well for forward modeling, they are not suitable for addressing inverse problems, for example, determining doping profiles, material properties, and geometric parameters given desired device performance.
+Meanwhile, physics-informed neural networks (PINNs) have grown in popularity in recent years due to their ability to efficiently solve inverse problems at minimal computational cost compared to forward problems.
+In this study, we introduce the Drift-Diffusion Network (DDNet), a unified physics-informed deep learning solver for forward and inverse mesh-free solutions of the drift-diffusion equations.
+Using prototypical device configurations in one and two spatial dimensions, we show that DDNet achieves low error compared to traditional simulation software, while additionally solving user-defined inverse problems with minimal computational overhead.
+We expect that DDNet will benefit semiconductor device modeling by enabling the inverse design paradigm of semiconductor devices from any user-defined objectives, such as electric fields or charge distributions, thus facilitating the discovery of novel structures in comprehensive parameter sets and in a fully automated way.}

 \keywords{Semiconductors, Deep Learning, Scientific Machine Learning, Inverse Design}